ALBERT-THE-DEV/House-Price-Prediction/README.md

 How to Use
 ----------
 1. Clone the repository.

-2. Install the required packages using the command: pip install -r requirements.txt
+2. Install the required packages using the command:

+    pip install -r requirements.txt

-3. Run the Streamlit app using the command: streamlit run streamlit_app.py
+3. Run the Streamlit app using the command:

+   streamlit run streamlit_app.py

-4. Input the house details in the web interface to get the predicted price.
+4. Input the house details in the web interface to obtain the predicted price.

 Files in Repository
 -------------------